smShakil/cordova-plugin-in-app-youtube/README.md

 If you need to stream YouTube video content without using its own player, just check [Glitchbone/CordovaYoutubeVideoPlayer](https://github.com/Glitchbone/CordovaYoutubeVideoPlayer) project.

+## Added Feature -- Exit on Finish Video

+This forked branch will provide an extra feature to exit from YouTube app on finish video.

 ## Getting Started

 This plugin has been tested with Cordova 6.5.0, Android 7.1.1 and iOS 10.3.